The front of the school building

 The first graduating class of 1965 consisted of 13 Grade 8 students.
 At that time, the school was under the charge of St. Timothy’s first Principal, Mr. Tony Reffle.
 He officially retired from the school board in 2003.
 The student enrolment holds consistent around 600.

 In 2003, the original St. Timothy school building was knocked down and construction began on the new school.
-The new school was constructed and re-opened in September 2004, revealing a brand-new state-of-the art school facility, large enough to house the entire St. Timothy school population without the need for multiple portables.
+The new school was constructed and re-opened in September 2004, revealing a brand-new state-of-the-art school facility, large enough to house the entire St. Timothy school population without the need for multiple portables.

-The new school building was re-constructed on the expansive, rolling hillside of the original school, looking south-west over the Toronto cityscape.
-St. Timothy Catholic Elementary School is very proud of its strong relationship to the St. Timothy Parish, located directly to the north east of the school yard.
-Sacramental preparation is carried-out in conjunction with home, school and church.
+The new school building was re-constructed on the expansive, rolling hillside of the original school, looking southwest over the Toronto cityscape.
+St. Timothy Catholic Elementary School is very proud of its strong relationship to the St. Timothy Parish, located directly to the northeast of the schoolyard.
+Sacramental preparation is carried out in conjunction with home, school, and church.
 Members of the St. Timothy clergy are well-known to our student and parent community.